russelsantos19/100-days-of-code/log.md

 **Thoughts**:   The new Vue 3.x always gives me a hard time becuase many package are not yet compatible with it.
 Additionally, I used vite.
 So I encounter a lot of errors for example in installing vuetify.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 52: August 16, 2020 Sunday

+**Today's Progress**:  I code a little today and finished the clinic-profile creation component.

+**Thoughts**:   Tomorrow, I plan to put some overlay effect to it.
+I need to study about modal component.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 53: August 17, 2020 Monday

+**Today's Progress**:  I've finally put overlay to my components.
+I learned about: transition tag in vue, transition property in CSS, linear-gradient color, customizing scrollbar, etc.

+**Thoughts**:    How I long to do put an overlay to my component.
+I've finally did it!
+Tomorrow I'll clear the code and design and finalized it and center the components.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)